belangeo/pyo/doc/source/api/classes/expression.rst

 The first audio stream can also simply be named $x[0] ($x[0] is the same as
 $x0[0]).

-To use samples from past output, use $y[n] notation, where n is the position from the current time. $y[-1] is the previous output and $y[-buffersize] is the last available output sample.
+To use samples from past output, use $y0[n] notation, where 0 is the first output audio stream ($y1[0] would retrieve the second output audio stream) and n is the position from the current time. $y0[-1] is the previous output and $y0[-buffersize] is the last available output sample of the stream.

+The first output audio stream can also simply be named $y[-1] ($y[-1] is the same as $y0[-1]).

+If the object generates only one channel output (the default), the last expression in the script is the output signal.
+Otherwise, output signals must be created with the out function.

 Here an example of a first-order IIR lowpass filter expression::